cwi-dis/videoLat/videoLat/README.txt

 to take measurements there as well, because videoLat encodes the current timestamp in the barcode.

-More information on videoLat can be found at <http://www.videolat.org>.
+More information on videoLat can be found at <http://www.videolat.org>, by using the "help" command from within videoLat or by viewing the file videoLat.help/Contents/Resources/videoLat.html in your browser.

 Download
 ========